daniel-robotics4/WRO-SuperNova/README.md

 future engenieers
 ===
 Our project consists of creating an automated land vehicle capable of navigating an environment marked by colored obstacles.
 The vehicle takes different paths depending on the color of the obstacle.
 We use an Arduino-based program (C++) that includes code for ultrasonic sensors, which can detect objects at a predetermined distance.
-When an obstacle is detected, the sensors send a signal to the Arduino circuit board, which then directs the vehicle’s movement system to turn either clockwise or counterclockwise, as pre-established.Additionally, the vehicle is equipped with a camera module (name of the camera) to detect colored obstacles and avoid them based on their color
+When an obstacle is detected, the sensors send a signal to the Arduino circuit board, which then directs the vehicle’s movement system to turn either clockwise or counterclockwise, as pre-established.
+Additionally, the vehicle is equipped with a camera module (Pixy v2) to detect colored obstacles and avoid them based on their color

 The core of the system is based on the Arduino Mega 2560 microcontroller, which offers ample input/output pins and processing power to handle multiple sensors and actuators simultaneously.
 The vehicle integrates a DC motor equipped with an encoder to provide precise feedback on wheel rotation, enabling closed-loop speed and distance control.
 Three ultrasonic sensors are strategically mounted to provide comprehensive environmental awareness by measuring distances to obstacles in front and on both sides of the vehicle.
 A motor driver shield manages power delivery and control signals to the motor, while a servomotor is used to actuate steering,the chasis made for this vehicle was made from scratch in a 3d tool an then printed

+### The Challenge
+Teams are challenged to create, assemble, and program a robotic car that can drive itself around a racetrack that is dynamically altered for every round.
+There are two primary objectives in the competition: finishing laps with randomized obstacles and pulling off a flawless parallel parking manoeuvre.
+Teams must incorporate cutting-edge robotics ideas with an emphasis on innovation and dependability, such as computer vision, sensor fusion, and kinematics.

+This challenge emphasizes all aspects of the engineering process, including:

+- Mobility Management: Developing efficient vehicle movement mechanisms.
+- Obstacle Handling: Strategizing to detect and navigate traffic signs (red and green markers) within specified rules.
+- Documentation: Showcasing engineering progress, design decisions, and open-source collaboration through a public GitHub repository.

 ## Electronic Components